 Maximum travel range is generally lower than that of larger scooters, and maximum weight capacity may be lower as well; these scooters may not be suitable for users who are very large, tall, or heavy.

 They may be somewhat less stable than heavier models and may not perform as well when driven up steep slopes or over uneven outdoor surfaces.

 They cannot be used on the road, except where there isn’t pavement.
 They don’t need to be registered and the operator is not required to be a licensed driver.back to menu ↑

 4 mph Pavement Mobility Scooters (class 2)

 They’re comfortable and uncomplicated scooters that easily meet the needs of people who simply want help getting around for shopping, visiting, and participating in the everyday activities of life.

 Though they’re not designed to fold or break down to maximum compactness, some models can be disassembled and transported without the need for special equipment like a wheelchair lift.

 They weigh in at an average of anywhere from 45 to 90 kg and most have a maximum weight capacity of 113 to 136 kg.

 Most pavement mobility scooters deliver an average travel-per-charge distance of 20 miles or more, and many offer a sleek and sporty design with special luxury features like padded swivel seats and splash guards.

 What makes them a good choice:

-Ideal for transport to nearby shops, socializing with friends, or going to meetings or appointments in the neighborhood, these scooters are key-started and can be safely parked unattended.
+Ideal for transport to nearby shops, socialising with friends, or going to meetings or appointments in the neighborhood, these scooters are key-started and can be safely parked unattended.

 Because of their longer base and heavier weight these scooters are very stable on most surfaces, which makes them a good option for traveling over gravel, dirt, and level grassy areas as well as pavements and walkways.

 This range of scooters offers many options, and the cost varies considerably depending on the model, manufacturer, and add-ons you choose.

 Who they’re best for:

 They have a higher ground clearance than portable/travel scooters but may not be suitable for operation on very rough terrain.
 These scooters may not be suitable for users who are very large or heavy.

 They cannot be used on the road, except where there isn’t pavement.
 They don’t need to be registered or insured, and the operator is not required to be a licensed driver.

 8 mph Road Legal Mobility Scooters (class 3)

 They’re the largest and heaviest of all mobility scooters and offer the most in terms of stability and adaptability; often built with a high ground clearance and equipped with heavy duty suspension and all-terrain tyres, they traverse most surfaces with ease but are also excellent for everyday use on pavements and walkways.

 They generally offer the most options of any of the scooter types and are available with a host of amenities including padded adjustable ergonomic swivel seats, full all-round suspension, shock absorbing tyres, specialty lighting and LCD panel, built-in storage, and even safety turning sensors that automatically slow the scooter when turning at full speed.

 Road legal mobility scooters are available in three, four, or five-wheel models.

 The basics: Road legal mobility scooters have an average length of 55 – 65 inches and most models weigh between 136 and 181 kg.

 In addition, they’re the best bet for users who want maximum power for climbing slopes and the longest possible travel distance between charges.

 Cost range: The price of new road legal mobility scooters starts as low as £1000 but rises rapidly depending on what features each model ships as standard and what options the user may choose to add.
-Most scooters of this type cost somewhere between £2000 and £4000, though the price for super-equipped luxury models may reach £6000 or more.

 Who they’re best for: These scooters are the perfect choice for many users.
 A class 3 road legal mobility scooter is the only type of mobility scooter than can legally be driven on roadways, so it’s a must for users who need that ability.

 The extra power, additional seat and leg room, and high maximum weight capacity these scooters feature makes them a good choice for users who are large, tall, or heavy.

 Important points: The weight and length of this type of scooter makes it minimally portable at best, and with a few exceptions this class of scooter is not well suited to indoor use.

 They don’t need to be registered and the operator is not required to be a licensed driver, but must be over 14 years of age.